 But now, not only do you not know what your future self will like and want, you don’t know what kind of world they will live in.
 I mean, you never did, but surely you didn’t foresee this.

 Survey the devastation!
 If the devastation hasn’t hit you personally, survey your couch!
 You have probably seen a lot of it lately.

 Imagine all the other lives you could be living.
-Maybe your dense list of three dozen 2020 goals was exhausting but also small.
+Maybe your dense list of three dozen goals during some halcyon year of the Obama presidency was exhausting but also small.
 Maybe it’s time to be a civil rights activist and not care as much whether you get that promotion.
 Maybe knowing you can’t leave the country makes it clear how much you want to.
 Maybe your job is stupid and doesn’t need to be done in the world at all, by anyone.
 Maybe you want a house in the country.
 Maybe all the things you were in the middle of and couldn’t imagine leaving no longer exist.
 Maybe you are different now.